 Finnish grill houses or saunas are no particularly famous for their architectural beauty.
-The FLEXSE project with its name derived from “FLEXible ellipSE“, shows that in right hands anything can be turned into an architectural masterpiece.
+The FLEXSE project with its name derived from “FLEXible ellipSE“, shows that in the right hands anything can be turned into an architectural masterpiece.

 St. Petersburg–based studio SA Lab created a module designed for harsh weather conditions such as freezing winds with snow and ice.
 The oval-shaped plan helps with aerodynamics providing structural stability during strong winds.